lgrangeia/lgrangeia.github.io/_posts/2015-08-17-incepction-recap-on-persistence-mechanisms.md

 ## 6. SMM Rootkits

-SMM or System Management Mode is a special mode of execution in modern PC’s to handle special hardware functions like power management, system hardware control, or proprietary OEM designed code (Wikipedia url).
-Usually an SMI interrupt is triggered by an hardware function and the CPU enters a special mode of execution.
+[System Management Mode](https://en.wikipedia.org/wiki/System_Management_Mode) (or SMM) is a special mode of execution in modern PC’s to handle special hardware functions like power management, system hardware control, or proprietary OEM designed code.
+Usually, an SMI interrupt is triggered by an hardware function and the CPU enters a special mode of execution.
 Note that this special SMI interrupt cannot be caught by the operating system.
 While in this SMM mode a special block of memory (the SMRAM) can be read or written to, remaining protected from the OS.
 The rootkit works by patching/backdooring the SMI handler that exists in SMRAM.

 Make sure to read this [paper](http://www.eecs.ucf.edu/~czou/research/SMM-Rootkits-Securecom08.pdf) for more information.